 VIVO Media Arts Centre, incorporated as Satellite Video Exchange Society, is a steward of critical history and an agent for emergent experimental media arts practices.
 Our programs foster formal and critical approaches to media arts, and reflect the diversity of contemporary technologies and communities that coalesce around new forms of knowledge and creativity.
-VIVO builds an engaged audience through workshops, production support, distribution, artist residencies, workshops, performances, exhibitions and curatorial and archival research.
-Through these activities and the extensive resources of Western Canada’s largest repository of media art history, VIVO plays a unique role in facilitating and fostering artistic practices in the region.
+VIVO builds an engaged audience through workshops, production support, distribution, artist residencies, performances and exhibitions as well as curatorial and archival research.
+We are also the caretakers of a significant and substantial repository of media art history.
+Through these activities and our extensive archival resources, VIVO plays a unique role in facilitating and fostering artistic practices in the region.

 VIVO’s vision is for everyone to have the means and agency to creatively question and participate in their mediated worlds.